phac-nml/irida/doc/user/user/sample-metadata/index.md

 Project Metadata Line List
 --------------------------

 Line lists are tables that summarize the available metadata for samples within a project.
-All samples **that have do not have associated metadata** will not be shown in this table.
+Only samples **that have associated metadata** will not be shown in this table.

 ![Basic Line List](images/linelist_base.png)